 Is This System Absolutely Perfect?

-Certainly, the flipped classroom model has disadvantages as well.
+Certainly, the flipped classroom model has disadvantages as well both for girls and boys.
 To start with, many teachers think that they might miss something very important when they make a video and have no direct contact with their students.
 Very often it is students who ask the right questions and remind teachers of some essentials that they have missed.
 Another moment that worries teachers is that some students are just not ready for studying independently.
 To be ready for the class students have to watch a video (or a few videos), make notes, prepare questions, and sometimes find additional information.
 This might be too much for those who struggle with completing even elementary homework assignments.
 Besides, if a student’s computer does not work or there is no way he/she can access the on-line video, this students cannot prepare for the next class and cannot participate in the extension activities.

 What teachers need to keep in mind is that every class is unique: students in one class might enjoy the flipped model and will develop a lot of new skills, whereas students in another class will be more productive with traditional lectures.
 You are the teachers and you are the one who can see what is better for your students.